Krishnamohan-Yerrabilli/Articles/cl5gvhvja001kt4nvb0sohp38.md

 #### Api-Backends

-Any function can be turned into an HTTP endpoint, that is ready to serve to the clients, These actions are known as web actions when it is enabled on the web,
+Any function can be turned into an HTTP endpoint, that is ready to serve to the clients, These actions are known as web actions when it is enabled on the web

 If this all goes correctly Integrating the function into a Full-fledged API becomes easy.